Five Sonnets

 Happiness

-In the season finale of my life (so far), I order
+In the season finale of my life (thus far), I order

 a box of pizza, finish it all by myself &

 as much.
-Ok, so maybe… perhaps?
-But still
+Ok, maybe, perhaps, but still no

 sunlight, no children singing in the background,

-a director cuing me to turn to Look!—look
+w/o a director cuing me to Look—look outside!

-outside!, because this could just be the money shot?
+cause this could just be the money shot.

 give it to a guy who’s trying to see signs

 from none.
-Watching himself, over & over.
+Watches himself over & over.
 From afar.

 Keep exploring